jpulse-net/jpulse-framework/docs/getting-started.md

 # Update to a pre-release (beta, RC):
 npm install @jpulse-net/jpulse-framework@1.0.0-rc.1
-# Files get automatically synchronized to webapp after package update
+npm run jpulse-update  # Sync framework files

 # Review changes
 git diff webapp/
-git commit -am "Update framework to v1.0.1"
+git commit -am "Update framework to v1.0.1" # fix version
 ```

-**How it works**: When you run `npm update @jpulse-net/jpulse-framework`, the framework package is updated and files are automatically synchronized to your site.
+**How it works**: When you run `npm run update`, the framework package is updated and files are automatically synchronized to your site.
 No extra steps needed!

 **Enhanced update features**: